eephuss/mlbv-rs/README.md

 A rewrite of [kmac/mlbv](https://github.com/kmac/mlbv-archived) in Rust.

 The original tool was great, and I wanted to learn Rust.
 This seemed like a good opportunity to kill two birds with one stone.
-This initial release implements only essential features, allowing users to stream live and archived games and check the schedule.
+This initial release implements only essential features, allowing users to stream live and archived games, watch highlights and check the schedule.
 I plan to re-add features from the original mlbv in subsequent releases.

 ## Features